Code-by-Ashish-Thakur/Code-by-Ashish-Thakur/README.md

 # 💫 About Me:
-👋 Hi, I’m Ashish Thakur.<br>👀 I’m interested in Competitive Coding..<br>🌱 I’m currently learning ReactJs and NodeJs.<br>📫 How to reach me 1ashishchauhan2002@gmail.com
+👋 Hi, I’m Ashish Thakur.<br>👀 I’m interested in Competitive Coding..<br> I have experience in React.js and Node.js<br>🌱 I’m currently learning java and Spring Boot.<br> 📫 How to reach me 1ashishchauhan2002@gmail.com